nbedos/cistern/README.md

 real time and an easy access to logs.
 This is what I would like citop to be.

 # Features and limitations
-* **Monitor pipelines associated to a commit of a GitHub or GitLab repository**: See status, duration and start time of pipelines as well as stages and jobs (and job tasks if available).
-Download job logs on demand.
+* **List pipelines associated to a commit of a GitHub or GitLab repository**: pipelines are shown in a tree view where expanding a pipeline will reveal its stages, jobs and tasks
-* **Integration with Travis CI, AppVeyor, CircleCI, GitLab CI and Azure DevOps**: citop is mostly target at open source developers
+* **Integration with Travis CI, AppVeyor, CircleCI, GitLab CI and Azure DevOps**: citop is targeted at open source developers
+* **Monitor status changes in quasi real time**
 * **Open the web page of a pipeline by pressing a single key**: for quick access to the website of your CI provider if citop does not cover a specific use case.